 (2) Within a time frame acceptable to ERCOT, each affected QSE may either substitute capacity to meet its Ancillary Services Supply Responsibility or inform ERCOT that the Ancillary Services capacity needs to be replaced.
 If a QSE elects to substitute capacity, ERCOT shall determine the feasibility of the substitution.
 If the substitution is deemed infeasible by ERCOT or the QSE informs ERCOT that the Ancillary Services capacity needs to be replaced, then ERCOT shall procure, if in its sole discretion it finds that the service is still needed, the Ancillary Services capacity required under Section 6.4.9.2.

 (3) ERCOT shall charge each QSE that has failed according to paragraph (1) on its Ancillary Service Supply Responsibility for a particular Ancillary Service for a specific hour.

+(4) A Load Resource that is not a Controllable Load Resource shall not simultaneously provide RRS and Non-Spin on the same Load Resource in Real-Time.
+ERCOT may, in its sole discretion, evaluate whether the simultaneous provision of RRS and Non-Spin results in the QSE failing on its RRS or Non-Spin Ancillary Service Supply Responsibility.